Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

+One could build a strategy module based on the XXZZ 4-round cycle that was previously introduced when discussing the compatibility between Halma and superstabilizers, though strategies produced by this module could be suboptimal, as the global regulation imposed by the X- and Z-rounds is stricter than necessary.

 Finding and implementing a good strategy module would require sophisticated algorithms and complicated circuitry.
 We leave the study of this topic to future research, as our purpose for now is only to showcase the power of Halma.
 Nevertheless, we are optimistic that even using the suboptimal strategies, Halma will still outperform conventional superstabilizer approaches in terms of logical error rates.
 We performed a preliminary simulation estimating the performance of Halma on defect clusters.
-We focus specifically on a case with a defect cluster illustrated in Fig.~\ref{2cluster}(a) in the bulk of a distance 5 surface code.
+We focus specifically on a case with a defect cluster illustrated in Fig.~\ref{2cluster}(a) in the bulk of a distance-5 surface code.
 The resulting circuits have a timelike distance that is 1/4 of the defect-free code.
-The simulated logical error rates are plotted in Fig.~\ref{2cluster}(b).
+The simulated logical error rates are plotted in Fig.~\ref{2cluster}(b), where we see Halma still have significantly lower logical error rates in comparison to the conventional superstabilizer method.

-The logical error rates of the superstabilizer approach on the same defect distribution are compared to those of Halma.
-Type A and Type B differ in which of the two defects is handled by Halma in the first 4 rounds.
-We see that when treating defect clusters, Halma still significantly outperforms superstabilizers.